-In addition to the proposed wetland impacts, the Plan proposes disturbance to 0.45-acre of on-site 25-foot wetland/watercourse buffer area.
-The wetland buffer impacts are for the purpose of proposed grading between Buildings 29 and 30 (fka Lots 26 and 27) and for the construction of Villa Drive in this area as well as the construction of a drain crossing for Villa Drive just north of the project entrance from W. Nine Mile Road.
+In addition to the proposed wetland impacts, the Plan proposes disturbance to 0.23-acre of on-site 25-foot wetland/watercourse buffer area.
+The wetland buffer impacts are also for the purpose of proposed grading between Lots 26 and 27 and for the construction of Villa Drive in this area as well as the construction of a drain crossing for Villa Drive just north of the project entrance from W. Nine Mile Road (between Lots 16 and 17).
 In addition, wetland buffer impacts are proposed for the construction of the 15-foot wide gravel access drive to stormwater Detention Basin A.